-On Windows 10 version 1809 (Redstone 5) there’s a new clipboard experience that allows you to save multiple items and sync them across devices.
+On Windows 10 version 1809 (October 2018 Update) there’s a new clipboard experience that allows you to save multiple items and sync them across devices.

 However, if the new experience (Windows key + V) is not for you, it’s possible to disable and keep using the traditional clipboard on Windows 10.

 In this guide, you’ll learn the step to completely disable the clipboard experience introduced with Windows 10 version 1809.